 Students must make satisfactory progress in meeting examinations requirements, such as the USMLE Step 1, Step 2 CK and Step 2 CS, and CPX.

 a.
 All academic deficiencies must be corrected within one year (or otherwise within a time limit specifically set by the CP3 in the individual case).
 (NOTE: A maximum of one grade of “marginal pass” in a pre-clerkship course will be permitted, but only in a course of fewer than 8 units.)

 b.
 Note that some deficiencies may be considered to be unable to be remediated and may result in immediate dismissal.
 Such circumstances may include (but are not limited to) when one or more of the following conditions apply:

-(vi) failure of USMLE Step 2 CK (Clinical Knowledge) three times.
+vi. three failures of USMLE Step 2 CK (Clinical Knowledge).

 c.
 A student’s failure to attend required meetings, comply with CP3 directives for remediation, or meet CP3 deadlines may preclude remediation and result in immediate dismissal from the Stanford University School of Medicine MD program.